 The Taper Tantrum

-On June 1, 2012, the benchmark 10-year note yield hit an intra-day low of 1.442 percent, the lowest since the early 1800s.
-It closed a little bit higher, at 1.47 percent.
+On June 1, 2012, the benchmark 10-year note yield closed at 1.47%.
 It was caused by a flight to safety as investors moved their money out of Europe and the stock market.
-(Source: "Weak Jobs Data Knock U.S. Yields Lower," Reuters, June 1, 2012.)

-Yields fell further, reaching a new record low on July 25.
-The yield on the 10-year note closed at 1.43 percent.
+Yields fell further on July 25.
+The yield on the 10-year note closed at 1.43%.
 Yields were abnormally low due to continued economic uncertainty.
 Investors accepted these low returns just to keep their money safe.
-They were concerned about the eurozone debt crisis, the fiscal cliff and the outcome of the 2012 Presidential election.
-(Source: "Daily Treasury Yield Curve Rate," U.S. Treasury Department.)
+Concerns included the eurozone debt crisis, the fiscal cliff, and the outcome of the 2012 presidential election.

 Treasury Yields Predicted the 2008 Financial Crisis